 Abdominoplasty should only be considered when no future pregnancies are planned.
 After abdominoplasty the fascia and abdominal musculature may not stretch enough to accommodate a pregnancy.

-Contact Dr. Perry for more information or to schedule an appointment.
+If you are interested in learning more about tummy tuck surgery, contact Dr. Perry for more information or to schedule an appointment.